hanabi/hanabi.github.io/docs/level-6.md

     - a red 5 on slot 5 with a 5 clue on it
   - Alice clues red to Bob, which re-touches his slot 4 card and his slot 5 card, "filling" both of them in.
   - Bob knows that this is a *Tempo Clue*, and plays red 2.
   - In most cases, since two cards were re-touched, they should both be playable.
 However, Bob knows that the red 5 is strictly not playable right now.
-Thus, since the clue did not get any new cards and only got tempo on one card in total, he knows that he should also *Chop Move* his slot 3 card.
+Thus, since the clue did not get any new cards and only got *Tempo* on one card in total, he knows that he should also *Chop Move* his slot 3 card.
+  - Cathy knows that no-one else on the team is promised the red 3 and the red 4.

 <TempoClueChopMovePart3 />